hoodiecrow/ConsTcl/README.md

 __Output_port__ variable

-These two variables store globally the current configuration of the shared input and output ports.
+These two variables store the current configuration of the shared input and output ports globally.
 They are initially set to standard input and output respectively.

 ```
 set ::constcl::Input_port [